ModelarData/ModelarDB-RS/docs/user/README.md

 ```

 ### Execute SQL
 ModelarDB includes a command-line client in the form of `modelardb`.
-To interactively execute SQL statements against a local instance of `modelardbd` through a REPL, simply run `modelardb`:
+To interactively execute SQL statements against a
+local instance of `modelardbd` through a REPL, simply run `modelardb`:

 ```shell
 modelardb
 ```

-If `modelardbd` is not running on the same host, the host `modelardb` should connect to must be specified. `modelardbd`'s Apache Arrow Flight interface accepts requests on port `9999` by default so it is generally not necessary to specify a port:
+If `modelardbd` is not running on the same host, the host `modelardb` should connect to must be specified.
+`modelardbd`'s Apache Arrow Flight interface accepts requests on port `9999` by default, so it is generally not
+necessary to specify a port:

 ```shell
 modelardb 10.0.0.37
 ```

-However, if `modelardbd` has been configured to use another port using the environment variable `MODELARDBD_PORT`, the same port must also be passed to the client:
+However, if `modelardbd` has been configured to use another port using the environment variable `MODELARDBD_PORT`,
+the same port must also be passed to the client:

 ```shell
 modelardb 10.0.0.37:9998